Magnetic-core memory: Temperature sensitivity

+Another method of handling the temperature sensitivity was to enclose the magnetic core "stack" in a temperature-controlled oven.
+Examples of this are the heated-air core memory of the IBM 1620 (which could take up to 30 minutes to reach operating temperature, about 106 F and the heated-oil-bath core memory of the IBM 7090, early IBM 7094s, and IBM 7030.
 Core was heated instead of cooled because the primary requirement was a consistent temperature, and it was easier (and cheaper) to maintain a constant temperature well above room temperature than one at or below it.